alexkasema/alx-higher_level_programming/0x08-python-more_classes/README.md

 A class that keeps track of instance deletion or creation
 # 7-rectangle.py
 A class that has a class attribute that allows one to change string representation of an object.
+# 8-rectangle.py
+A Class that has a static method that compares the areas of two rectangles.